robercg33/amazon-products-classification/README.md

 Next step is to create a cleaned and ready-to-use dataset from the input data following the directories specified on [1](#eda-and-cleaning) and [2](#feature-engineering).

-The ideal scenario would be to implement the data collecting and preprocessing steps in the same module as the training step, but as I need to generate embeddings from the texts, it would take too long to do that in a machine without a GPU, so I decided to separate the data preparation in another module to run in a cloud machine with GPU, just with the purpose of speeding up the embedding generation.
+The ideal scenario would be to implement the data collecting and preprocessing steps in the same module as the training step, but as we need to generate embeddings from the texts, it would take too long to do that in a machine without a GPU.

+So for the sake of ease, we can separate the data preparation in another module to run in a cloud machine with GPU, just with the purpose of speeding up the embedding generation.

 The code is located in the [Clean](/Clean/) module, and it performs the following: